Frequently Asked Questions about Teaching Abroad

 Are flights included?Click to Open

-The only programs where employers cover your airfare are Teach in South Korea and Teach in Vietnam.
+The only programs where employers cover your airfare are Teach in South Korea.
 Schools there will either buy a one-way flight for you, or provide reimbursement.
 For our other programs, you will need to purchase your own flight once your coordinator confirms the arrival and orientation instructions.

 Who will meet me at the airport?Click to Open

 You’ll be met at the airport by either a CIEE staff person or a representative from your school.
 You’ll get specific details about this as the start date approaches.
 Orientation schedules vary from program to program, but rest assured that we’ll be there to welcome you to the country and help you adjust.

 What kind of insurance will I receive?Click to Open

 All CIEE Teach Abroad participants who are US citizens or residents will receive one year of iNext International Travel and Emergency Medical Insurance.
 This coverage is valid worldwide outside of the USA (and a couple of war zones).
 It’s designed to cover unforeseen and unexpected accidents, illnesses, and flare-ups; it does not cover preventative care or routine maintenance medications.
 We usually recommend that participants keep US-based primary insurance to cover those exclusions. iNext is zero-deductible secondary insurance, which means you’ll need to bill primary insurance first if you have it, and then you can file a claim with iNext to reimburse any remaining expenses.